-The main theme of this international seminar is Child poverty in western cities.
+The main theme of this international seminar was Child poverty in western cities.

-This seminar will comprise a number of keynotes exploring theories and definitions of child poverty, the effects of child poverty on children and their families and, ways to tackle this issue from an interdisciplinary approach.
+This seminar comprised a number of keynotes exploring theories and definitions of child poverty, the effects of child poverty on children and their families and, ways to tackle this issue from an interdisciplinary approach.

 - Child poverty and children’s agency

 - Addressing child poverty in interdisciplinary ways

 - Child poverty: Lessons from two cities Dortmund and Madrid

 The Scientific Programme Committee for the fourth Child in the City International Seminar in Leeds ensured the review and preparation of a high-quality programme with a variety of speakers:

 Lia Karsten (MSc/ Ph.D.) is President of the Child in the City Scientific Committee and an associate professor of Urban Geographies at the University of Amsterdam.
 She is an internationally recognized expert in the field of urban childhood, changing family life and the use of urban public space.
 She has published several books and many papers in high standard scientific journals.
 Lia is the author of the most cited paper in Children’s Geographies (Karsten, 2005).
 In 2013 she received an honorary doctorate from the Uppsala University, Sweden.
 She was a visiting professor in Hong Kong and New York.
 For more information about her www.uva.nl/profile/